nature theater of oklahoma

 P: It happened because I guess it felt fresh.

-K: We had an offer from Soho Rep, they were going to give us some money, after we’d done some kind of version of Chekhov’s Three Sisters for a school project, they wanted a one hour ninety minute long version of Shakespeare.
+K: We had an offer from Soho Rep, they were going to give us some money, after we’d done a version of Chekhov’s Three Sisters for a school project, they wanted a one hour ninety minute long version of Shakespeare.
 They called us to their office to offer to fund something new, and what they wanted was the same kind of thing but with Shakespeare.
-And we made a conscious decision that we don’t want to do that and the next show we did was called No Dice because we were saying no … and we got the rehearsal space in exchange for that show by agreeing to make a show with kids so we could use their theatre at night and we didn’t have to pay any money.
+And we made a conscious decision that we don’t want to do that and the next show we did was called No Dice because we were saying no. And we got the rehearsal space in exchange for that show by agreeing to make a show with kids so we could use their theatre at night and we didn’t have to pay any money.
 We weren’t trying to climb to the next success.
 It turned out that when we rejected that, we made something that people wanted in some weird way.
 And also that was luck.

 D: Are you considered successful?
 Are you successful?
 I mean, I don’t know.